hikopensource/DAVAR-Lab-OCR/demo/text_perceptron_det/readme.md

 # Text Perceptron （detection part）

-This code repository contains the implementations of the paper [Text Perceptron: Towards End-to-End Arbitrary-Shaped Text Spotting](https://aaai.org/ojs/index.php/AAAI/article/view/6864/6718) (AAAI 2020 oral).
+This code repository contains the implementations of the paper [Text Perceptron: Towards End-to-End Arbitrary-Shaped Text Spotting](https://arxiv.org/pdf/2002.06820.pdf) (AAAI 2020 oral).

-> To date, the detection part in the Text Perceptron is re-implemented based one the common repository [Davar-OCR](#), and the recognization part will be released in the future.
+> To date, the detection part in the Text Perceptron is re-implemented based one the common repository [Davar-OCR](https://github.com/DAVAR-Lab/OCR), and the recognization part will be released in the future.

 The model's implementation is in `mmdetection/third_party/text_perceptron`.
-The demo is in `demo/text_perceptron_det/`.
+The running scritps/demo is in `demo/text_perceptron_det/`.

 ## Installation